iwd32900/recipes/recipes/croissants.md

 Either bake immediately, or hold up to 24 hours in the fridge.
 (After 48 hours in the fridge, the dough looked wrinkled.)

-- egg wash (1 large egg beaten with a teaspoon or two of water)
+- egg wash (1 large egg beaten with a pinch of salt)

 Brush risen rolls with egg wash.
 Bake 15-20 minutes at convection 350 F (or conventional 375 in a pinch).